Larsvanderlaan/causalGLM-depreciated-/README.md

 This function also supports general link functions using the "family_RR" argument in the same way as used in "spCATE".

+### User friendly interface
+A minimalistic yet still very flexible front-end function for all routines is provided through the "causalGLM" function.
+Check out the vignette to see how to use it!
+The only necessary arguments are:
+1. A formula object for the CATE, OR, or RR
+2. The data: W, A, Y
+3. That's it!
+Feel free to customize the machine-learning routines available using the "learning_method" argument.
+Built in options are: auto-HAL, glm, glmnet, gam, earth (MARS), xgboost library.
+Cross-fitting is performed automatically.
+If you want to make your own learner, use the sl3_Learner argument and the tlverse/sl3 package.

 ## Is this like double-machine-learning?
 Yes, but better!
 TMLE, unlike double-machine-learning and other estimation equation methods, is a substitution estimator and therefore respects all constraints of the statistical model.
 This leads to substantially improved finite-sample performance especially in real-world settings with model misspecification and positivity/imbalance issues.